DevOps Institute

 Graphic Summaries

 Want to know more about the sessions?
 For a quick recap of each, check out the sketches below.
-You can also view the videos and download the slide decks by viewing the 2022 SRE SKILup Day on demand for a limited time.

 Get DevOps Certified